aingthawan/swdev01_group/2-1Mqtt.md

 ![mqtt-ex-change-ip](/PIC_mqtt_img/mqtt-set-ip.png)

-Enter topic name you need to send massage to for me is "testTopic".and I will send massge "test".
+Enter topic name that you want to send massage to for me is "testTopic".and I will send massge "test".

 ![mqtt-send-msg](/PIC_mqtt_img/mqtt-pub.png)